Updated: Jun 20, 2022

 This recipe was originally published on my first blog and has over 25K views.
 I must share that the pesto can be made quickly in a high powered blender.
-I have been a proud owner of a Vitamix since 2010!
-(Because of its dependability, I became an affiliate.
-You can learn about it and the other companies I trust in my Extras tab.)
+The instructions below reflect the use of a Vitamix.

-In a Vitamix, this recipe takes a few minutes from start to finish.
+In a high powered blender, this recipe takes a few minutes from start to finish.
 Let's quickly review the benefits and storage first then the recipe and some dish options will follow.

 Benefits: Basil is anti-inflammatory, rich in antioxidants, detoxes the liver and is an excellent source of vitamin K and a very good source of iron, calcium and vitamin A. In addition, basil is a good source of dietary fiber, manganese, magnesium, vitamin C and potassium (WHFoods).

 Storage: The leaves of fresh basil should look vibrant and be deep green in color.
 They should be free from dark spots or yellowing.
 Fresh basil should be stored in the refrigerator wrapped in a slightly damp paper towel.